Create Aspects

 Build the frontend

 Below is an example of a People browser runtime, implemented in the people.browser.runtime.ts file.
-It our default platform aspect Symphony as a dependency, registering a new route to the platform, rendering the UserProfile React component:
+It is using our default platform aspect Symphony to register a new route to the pied piper platform, rendering the UserProfile React component:

 // people.browser.runtime.ts